khaledkhedr18/airbnb-clone-project/README.md

 Payment endpoints will integrate with secure third-party gateways and avoid handling raw card details directly.
 Tokenization and secure storage of transaction data will be prioritized.
 **Why it matters:** Ensures financial data is handled in compliance with best practices and legal regulations (e.g., PCI-DSS).

+## CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code changes.
+In this project, the pipeline ensures that new features, bug fixes, and updates are automatically validated and deployed in a reliable and consistent manner.

+### Why CI/CD is Important

+- **Code Quality**: Ensures all code changes are tested before integration to avoid breaking the application.
+- **Speed**: Automates the testing and deployment process, accelerating development cycles.
+- **Reliability**: Reduces human error and ensures consistent deployment across environments.
+- **Feedback Loop**: Provides immediate feedback on code issues, making it easier to fix problems early.

+### Tools Used

+- **GitHub Actions**: Automates workflows for testing and deployment whenever changes are pushed to the repository.
+- **Docker**: Ensures consistency across development, testing, and production environments by containerizing the application.
+- **Docker Compose**: Manages multi-container environments (e.g., Django, PostgreSQL, Redis) during automated testing.
+- **Optional Integrations**: Other tools like `pytest`, `coverage.py`, and cloud deployment platforms (e.g., AWS, Heroku) may be used for advanced CI/CD pipelines.